dhorsley/za/docs/handbook/handbook_1.2.1.md

 # Appendix D — Standard Library Categories

-Za’s standard library is implemented in the interpreter source as a set of built-in calls registered into `stdlib[...]`.
+Za’s standard library is implemented in the interpreter source as a set of built-in calls.
+These library calls do not require any module imports.

-This appendix lists the calls **by category** (category = the `lib-*.go` file they are defined in).

-For each category, all function names are listed, followed by a short “commonly used” section that calls out the names most often used in the shipped examples/tests.
+This appendix lists the calls **by category**.
+For each category, all function names are listed, followed by a short “commonly used” section.

 > This appendix intentionally does not repeat full per-function documentation, because Za can generate function reference pages automatically and the REPL supports `help` and `func(...)` lookups.